dolphindb/release/2.00/README.md

 [Windows64 JIT binary](https://www.dolphindb.com/downloads/DolphinDB_Win64_V2.0.0_JIT.zip)

 > New Features

+- New SQL tracing tool for monitoring the time spent on the whole process of query execution.
+Added configuration parameter *traceLogDir* to specify the trace log path. (**2.00.8**)
+- Added new function `truncate` for deleting the data in a DFS table while keeping the table schema. (**2.00.8**)
+- Added new function `checkBackup` for checking the integrity of backup files.
+Added new function `getBackupStatus` for displaying the detailed information about database backup and restore jobs. (**2.00.8**)
+- Added new functions `backupDB`, `restoreDB`, `backupTable`, and `restoreTable` for backing up / restoring an entire database or table. (**2.00.8**)
+- Added new configuration parameter *logRetentionTime* for specifying the system log retention period. (**2.00.8**)
+- Added new function `triggerNodeReport` for triggering a chunk information report for the specified data node. (**2.00.8**)
+- Added new function `getResolutionTaskStatus` for getting the transactions in the resolution phase. (**2.00.8**)
+- The stream engine parser (`streamEngineParser`) now supports specifying user-defined functions with nested function as its *metrics*.
+- Added new function `conditionalIterate` for recursive computation of metrics through conditional iteration.
+This function can only be used in the reactive state stream engine (`createReactiveStateEngine`). (**2.00.8**)
+- Added new function `stateMavg` for calculating the moving average based on previous results.
+This function can only be used in the reactive state stream engine (`createReactiveStateEngine`). (**2.00.8**)
+- Function `mmaxPositiveStreak` can now be used in the reactive state stream engine (`createReactiveStateEngine`). (**2.00.8**)
+- Added new function `stateIterate` for linear recursion by linear iteration.
+This function can only be used in the reactive state stream engine (`createReactiveStateEngine`). (**2.00.8**)
+- Window join engine (`createWindowJoinEngine`): When the parameter *window*=0:0, the size of the calculation window over the right table is determined by the difference between the timestamps of the corresponding record in the left table and its most recent record. (**2.00.8**)
+- Added support for new data type DECIMAL.
+Storage and computation involving the DECIMAL data type are also supported in some functions and the OLAP and TSDB storage engines. (**2.00.8**)
+    Note that:
+    1. DECIMAL type columns cannot be specified as partitioning columns or sort columns (TSDB engine), or compressed using the “delta” method.
+    2. DECIMAL type columns cannot be modified or deleted with the functions `addColumn`/`replaceColumn!`/`dropColumns!`/`rename!`
+    3. The DECIMAL data type does not support stream data subscription and stream computing.
+    4. loadText does not support importing columns containing DECIMAL values.
+- Added new function `regroup` for grouped aggregation over a matrix based on user-specified column and/or row labels. (**2.00.8**)
+- Added new functions `mifirstNot` and `milastNot` for returning the index of the first/last non-NULL element in a sliding window. (**2.00.8**)
+- Added new function `loc` for accessing the rows and columns of a matrix by label(s) or a Boolean vector. (**2.00.8**)
+- Added new function `til` for creating a vector of consecutive integers starting from 0. (**2.00.8**)
+- Added new functions `pack` and `unpack` for packing and unpacking binary data. (**2.00.8**)
+- Added new function `align` for aligning two matrices based on row labels and/or column labels using the specified join method. (**2.00.8**)
+- DFS table join now supports full join. (**2.00.8**)
+- DolphinDB (JIT) now supports accessing vector elements by index which can be a vector or a pair. (**2.00.8**)
+- Web-based User Interface:
+  - "Shell" tab enhancements: Added new "Database" view for checking databases and tables. (**2.00.8**)
+  - Added new settings menu where you can customize the number of decimal places.
+For example, enter "2" to display numbers with 2 digits. (**2.00.8**)
+  - Added support for visualization of dictionaries. (**2.00.8**)
+  - You can now navigate to the associated documentation by clicking the error code (e.g., 'RefId: S00001'). (**2.00.8**)
 - Added new configuration parameters *memLimitOfQueryResult* and *memLimitOfTaskGroupResult* to restrict the memory usage of the intermediate and final results of queries; new function `getQueryStatus` to monitor the memory usage and execution status of the query. (**2.00.7**)
 - Added new function `getTSDBCompactionTaskStatus` to check the status of level file compaction tasks in the TSDB engine. (**2.00.7**)
 - Added new functions `isPeak` and `isValley` to determine if the current element is the peak/valley of the neighboring elements. (**2.00.7**)